foreverphoenix/the-phoenix-flavour/content/lotf/installation/_index.md

 ## Skyrim SE Setup

-**LOTF requires Skyrim SE 1.6.323.0**, the patch that was released alongside the Skyrim Anniversary Edition update.
-The Skyrim AE DLC itself is not required and not supported (it does not matter whether you own it or not).
-A copy of your vanilla game files downgraded to 1.5.97.0 will be placed in LOTF's custom stock game folder, but in order to install the list you need to have an up-to-date Steam installation of the game.
+**LOTF requires the latest version of Skyrim SE.** For clarification, this latest version is a post-AE release (currently `1.6.342.0`).
+A copy of your vanilla executables downgraded to 1.5.97.0 will be placed in LOTF's custom stock game folder, but in order to install the list you need to have an up-to-date Steam installation of the game.
+The Skyrim AE DLC itself is not required and not supported outside the optional Creation Club profile (instructions on how to use that will be linked later).

-- If you are on **Skyrim SE 1.6.318.0**, you can install LOTF without running the downgrade patcher.
+- If you are on **Skyrim SE 1.6.342.0**, you can install LOTF without running the downgrade patcher.
-- If you are on **Skyrim SE 1.5.97.0**, please verify files through Steam to install the update.
+- If you are on any older version, please verify files through Steam to install the update.

 **Please make sure to launch the game at least once before running Wabbajack.** If you just updated or (re)installed the game, this is necessary for setting up registry keys as modding tools will otherwise be unable to recognise the game.
 You can quit from the main menu.